EyasuTeshome/shifttracker/job-search/intro-advanced-job-searching.md

 Job searching can be challenging when looking for your first job or a new position to drive your professional career forward.
 It might take longer than you thought and require you to face a lot of rejection along the way.
 So, you must keep your spirits up and work consistently towards getting the right job.

 This module supports you by:
-- Pointing out the essential tasks that you need to focus on and refreshing your memory about how to perform them,
+- Reminding you the essential tasks that you need to focus on and refreshing your memory about how to perform them,
 - Offering you opportunities to practice your interview and coding skills,
 - Providing you personalized feedback on your job search plan and goals, and
 - Giving you access to a community of job searchers with whom you can interact and share experiences.

 ### How is this module structured?

 The daily schedule includes critical tasks for job searching.
-Although the activities are repetitive, we present them on your View Progress Page as a road map: identify the tasks you can do and mark them on completion.
-It will help you ensure you are completing them consistently.
-To give flexibility, most of the activities are skippable, and you can skip an unlimited number in each block.
+Although the activities are repetitive, we present them on your View Progress Page as a road map to help you ensure you omplete them consistently.
+To give you flexibility, most of the activities are skippable, and you can skip an unlimited number in each block.

-As in other modules, you will collaborate with peers.
+As in other modules, you will have a space to meet with peers.
 In morning sessions, you can practice technical and behavioral interview skills with other job searchers.
 Each week you will have a learning partner who shares your job searching experience and can help with specific challenges.
-In this module, there are no daily standups.
+Notice there are no daily standups.

-You will meet monthly with your career coach and your coaching group.
-Also, you can participate in the workshops our career coaches facilitate periodically.

 ### How will career coaches support you?